-Whilst our bespoke business continues uninterrupted albeit remotely, Lockdown has allowed us the chance to sell our stock rug designs for immediate purchase with no need to wait our standard manufacture time of 14-16 weeks – you can have your perfect hand knotted rug and enjoy it in your home now.
+Whilst our bespoke business continues with our slightly reduced opening hours of 11am – 5pm Monday to Friday, Lockdown has allowed us the chance to sell our stock rug designs for immediate purchase with no need to wait our standard manufacture time of 14-16 weeks – you can have your perfect hand knotted rug and enjoy it in your home now.

 Discounts on the regular sale carpets continue to be incredible value, as listed on our dedicated sample sale page, with some discounts of over 50% on selected designs.

-To find out what our other stock carpets are, please email your interest and we will send you the list, we’re sure there will be something suitable for your home or project.
+To arrange an appointment receive a list of available stock carpets are, please email your interest and we will send you the list, we’re sure there will be something suitable for your home or project.

 Sale carpets are mostly our standard size of 1.7m x 2.35m although there are some exceptions to this and any variation will be clearly stated for each design.
 There is one unit per design, so once sold, it will no longer be available.